rockettheme/docs/Docs/magento/basic/cache.md

 System -> Configuration -> Developer -> JavaScript Settings -> Merge JavaScript Files

 Magento uses quite a bit of code to make all of its features work.
-Under the hood, it's a cluttered machine packed with cogs turning against each other to deliver your content to visitors.
+Under the hood, it is a cluttered machine packed with cogs turning against each other to deliver your content to visitors.

 This can lead to your website needing to pull in many separate JavaScript files so the page can load.
 Merging these files can save a good amount of time and weight on page load.
 This is a good feature to turn on once you are finished customizing your site and theme.